andoriyu/flakes/README.md

 ## Templates

 Description is self-explanatory.
 However, worth mentioning that `rust-lite` and `rust-wasm` use `rust-toolchain.toml` file to figure which toolchain to use.
-That means you must include `rust-src` component youself in that file for any kind of editor support.
+That means you must include `rust-src` component yourself in that file for any kind of editor support.